pudly/schmopera-hugo/content/articles/running-time.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1669126466/media/2022/11/HeatherJones_asMother_ck96cp.jpg){{% /md %}}

-<figcaption>Heather Jones (Mother) in Uncovered, produced by City Lyric Opera and premiered at HERE Arts Center, 2022.</figcaption>
+<figcaption>Heather Jones (Mother) in Uncovered, produced by City Lyric Opera and premiered at HERE Arts Center, 2022.
+Photo: Carol Rosegg.</figcaption>
 </figure>

 Life is hard for the Leah-Levi family - there are constant unpaid bills that seem to pile on one another as more and more children pile into their lives.
 Levi's day is filled with work and prayer and Leah's exhausting day is filled with doing everything else.
 But Leah has accepted her situation and even sings a sweet song of motherhood to the baby (the latest) that she holds in her arms.